ethorne2/cinemagoer/CONTRIBUTOR_GUIDE.md

 ## Contribute to Cinemagoer!

 ### Welcome!

 Thank you for your interest in contributing to Cinemagoer.
 This contributor guide should help you get off to a good start.

-We appreciate each and every contributor.
+We want to make contributing to this project as easy and transparent as possible, whether it's:

+-   Reporting a bug
+-   Submitting a patch
+-   Proposing new features
+-  And more!

+[View our list of Contributors](https://cinemagoer.readthedocs.io/en/latest/credits.html), which we thank for being a part of Cinemagoer.

-### Repository
+### GitHub Repository

+We develop with GitHub.
+This is used as our code repository, where we can track issues and accept pull requests.

-We use GitHub for our repository.
-To start, [create your own GitHub account](https://github.com/signup).
+To start using GitHub, [create your own account](https://github.com/signup).

 Our home page for our repository is found here: https://github.com/cinemagoer/cinemagoer

 ### Bugs

-We use Github issues to track our issues.
+We use Github Issues to track issues.

 [Visit our Issue Tracker](https://github.com/cinemagoer/cinemagoer/issues)